hardin47/website/Math58/Notes/02-FoundInf.md

 # to control the randomness
 set.seed(47)

-# first create a data frame with the Infant data
+# first create a data frame with the discrimination data
 discrim <- data.frame(gender = c(rep("male", 24), rep("female", 24)),
                       decision = c(rep("promote", 21), rep("not", 3),
                                    rep("promote", 14), rep("not", 10)))